Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the business’s stock in a transaction dated Friday, July 16th.
-The shares were sold at an average price of $5.61, for a total transaction of $11,220.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the firm’s stock in a transaction dated Wednesday, July 21st.
+The shares were sold at an average price of $5.79, for a total value of $11,580.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Michael R. Long also recently made the following trade(s):

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Parian Global Management LP raised its holdings in shares of Usio by 108.9% in the 1st quarter.
-Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after purchasing an additional 885,035 shares in the last quarter.
-Renaissance Technologies LLC raised its holdings in shares of Usio by 211.2% during the fourth quarter.
-Renaissance Technologies LLC now owns 713,441 shares of the company’s stock valued at $1,905,000 after acquiring an additional 484,223 shares during the period.
-G2 Investment Partners Management LLC acquired a new stake in shares of Usio during the first quarter valued at approximately $3,959,000.
-EAM Investors LLC acquired a new stake in shares of Usio during the first quarter valued at approximately $1,076,000.
-Finally, Morgan Stanley raised its holdings in shares of Usio by 13.4% during the first quarter.
-Morgan Stanley now owns 129,480 shares of the company’s stock valued at $831,000 after acquiring an additional 15,280 shares during the period.
-Institutional investors and hedge funds own 20.74% of the company’s stock.
+A number of hedge funds have recently modified their holdings of USIO.
+Dorsey Wright & Associates acquired a new stake in Usio during the first quarter worth approximately $40,000.
+Thompson Siegel & Walmsley LLC acquired a new stake in Usio during the first quarter worth approximately $99,000.
+BlackRock Inc. raised its position in shares of Usio by 8.9% in the fourth quarter.
+BlackRock Inc. now owns 37,275 shares of the company’s stock valued at $100,000 after buying an additional 3,061 shares in the last quarter.
+Millennium Management LLC acquired a new stake in shares of Usio in the first quarter valued at approximately $126,000.
+Finally, Citadel Advisors LLC raised its position in shares of Usio by 26.7% in the first quarter.
+Citadel Advisors LLC now owns 29,474 shares of the company’s stock valued at $189,000 after buying an additional 6,220 shares in the last quarter.
+Hedge funds and other institutional investors own 20.74% of the company’s stock.

-Separately, Zacks Investment Research raised shares of Usio from a “hold” rating to a “buy” rating and set a $6.50 price target for the company in a research note on Saturday.
+Separately, Zacks Investment Research cut Usio from a “buy” rating to a “hold” rating in a report on Wednesday.

 About Usio